 Nordic Dancers of Washington, D.C.

 As much as we miss dancing together, it isn't safe during the pandemic.
-We are on hiatus until further notice, hopefully resuming during the spring of 2021.
+We are on hiatus until further notice, hopefully resuming during the fall of 2021.

 Please stay tuned and stay safe.
 Let's look forward to dancing together again.

 Velkommen!
 Tervetuloa!
 Välkommen!
 Velkomnir!

 We are a Nordic folk dance group that was founded in 1972.
 The group preserves the traditions of community dance groups (folkdansgille, folkdanslag, tanhuryhmä) that were brought to this country by immigrants from Denmark, Finland, Iceland, Norway, and Sweden.
 The group is composed of about twenty people, including many who were either born in one of these countries or are of Nordic descent and others who were drawn to the distinctive music and dances.
 The group's repertoire consists of traditional village dances, both for couples and groups, and set dances choreographed from traditional forms and figures.

 The Nordic Dancers believe that everyone has something to learn, both experienced dancers and newcomers, and that learning together is part of the fun.
 The group provides opportunities for everyone to improve or refresh basic skills, develop new ones, and try new dance steps and dance forms.
 Each year brings a different set of dances while offering opportunities to do enduring favorites.